prebid/prebid.github.io/prebid-mobile/modules/rendering/modules-rendering.md

 # Prebid Mobile Rendering (Open Beta)

-The Prebid Mobile has added a rendering module (currently in open beta) which provides an API for rendering display and video media types independently of the current core feature set and interfaces.
+Prebid Mobile has added a rendering module (currently in open beta) which provides an API for rendering display and video media types independently of the current core feature set and interfaces.
 The API enables Prebid Mobile to have full ownership of the Web view selected for rendering and will pass any associated ad markup to the controlled view.
 This new functionality enables publishers to have improved control of features such as Open Measurement, MRAID, SKAdNetwork.
 This same functionality is available for rendering video (VAST) creatives through an internal video player.

 {% capture warning_note %}
 This open beta release will contain a temporary API structure and is subject to change when a general audience release is made available.